Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ### OSCNAME:CH[A-D]:coupling:fbk
 - **Type**: `mbbi`
 - **Description**: The actual impedance and coupling type set to a channel.
-  - Updated when OSCNAME:CH[A-D]:ON is set to ON.
   - NOTE: This value is only true when `OSCNAME:CH[A-D]:ON:fbk` reports ON.
 - **Fields**:
   - `VAL`: See `OSCNAME:CH[A-B]:coupling`